- Personal Loans

 If you have any questions for our team, send us an email at email@example.com.

 We’ve begun accepting loan forgiveness applications as of September 7, 2020.
-If you’ve exhausted your loan funds and have your supporting documentation ready, you can start the loan application process by selecting the Start My Loan Forgiveness Process button at the bottom of the page.
+Once you’ve exhausted your loan funds and have your supporting documentation ready, you can begin the loan forgiveness process by selecting the Apply for Loan Forgiveness button at the bottom of the page.

-What you’ll need to have prepared in order to apply:
+What you’ll need to have prepared before you apply: